ChefData/pinterest-data-pipeline545/Walkthrough_part_5_Airflow.md

 > [!Note]
 >
-> During this project the AWS account had already been provided with access to a MWAA environment 'Databricks-Airflow-env' and to its S3 bucket 'mwaa-dags-bucket'.
+> During this project, the AWS account had already been provided with access to an MWAA environment, 'Databricks-Airflow-env' and to its S3 bucket 'mwaa-dags-bucket'.
-> Thus, the following were not reqiuired:
+> Thus, the following were not required:
 >
 > - To create an API token in Databricks to connect to the AWS account
 > - To set up the MWAA-Databricks connection
 > - To create the `requirements.txt` file
->   - This informs `MWAA` which python libraries are required to create a Databricks connection.
+>   - This informs `MWAA` which Python libraries are required to create a Databricks connection.
 >   - This `requirements.txt` file will contain: `apache-airflow[databricks]`

 ### Setup Databricks jobs

 Airflow allows users to define dependencies between tasks, ensuring that tasks are executed in the correct order.
 Tasks can be set to run sequentially, in parallel, or based on specific conditions.
-The tasks in Airflow are instances of "operator" class and are implemented as small Python scripts.
-Since they are simply Python scripts, operators in Airflow can perform many tasks: they can poll for some precondition to be true (also called a sensor) before succeeding, perform ETL directly, or trigger external systems like Databricks.
+The tasks in Airflow are instances of the "operator" class and are implemented as small Python scripts.
+Since they are simply Python scripts, operators in Airflow can perform many tasks: they can poll for some precondition (also called a sensor) to be true before succeeding, perform ETL directly, or trigger external systems like Databricks.

-For this project five notebooks were created in Databricks to experiment with Airflows dependencies between tasks.
+For this project, five notebooks were created in Databricks to experiment with Airflow dependencies between tasks.

 - The notebook [airflow_load_data.ipynb](databricks/airflow/airflow_load_data.ipynb) was created to directly load the data from the S3 bucket
 - The notebook [airflow_clean_pin.ipynb](databricks/airflow/airflow_clean_pin.ipynb) was created to clean the df_pin data
 - The notebook [airflow_clean_geo.ipynb](databricks/airflow/airflow_clean_geo.ipynb) was created to clean the df_geo data
 - The notebook [airflow_clean_user.ipynb](databricks/airflow/airflow_clean_user.ipynb) was created to clean the df_user data
-- The notebook [airflow_query_data.ipynb](databricks/airflow/airflow_query_data.ipynb) was created to queary the cleaned data to gain valuable insights
+- The notebook [airflow_query_data.ipynb](databricks/airflow/airflow_query_data.ipynb) was created to query the cleaned data to gain valuable insights

-When the workflow is run through the MWAA environment the data will be loaded first, then all three cleaning jobs will be activated, and once the data has been cleaned then the data will be analsised.
+When the workflow is run through the MWAA environment, the data will be loaded first, then all three cleaning jobs will be activated, and once the data has been cleaned, the data will be analysed.
 ![Alt text](README_Images/Airflow_Graph.png)

 ### Create a DAG

-The AWS account was granted permissions to upload and update the DAG `0ab336d6fcf7_dag` from the following file [0ab336d6fcf7_dag.py](../0ab336d6fcf7_dag.py) to the S3 bucket `mwaa-dags-bucket/dags/`.
+The AWS account was granted permission to upload and update the DAG `0ab336d6fcf7_dag` from the following file [0ab336d6fcf7_dag.py](../0ab336d6fcf7_dag.py) to the S3 bucket `mwaa-dags-bucket/dags/`.
 This DAG will run a Databricks Notebook on a daily schedule.

 The file [0ab336d6fcf7_dag.py](../databricks/0ab336d6fcf7_dag.py) is essentially a script DAG which constructs three `DatabricksSubmitRunOperator` tasks and then sets the dependency at the end.